ConsciousCode/servitor/Readme.md

 ```

 ## Synchrony
-Servitor uses async internally, but the semantic function is properly wrapped to have the same type of synchrony as its definition.
-To retain async, make its definition async:
+Servitor preserves the async of the function definition.
+Decorating an async function will use the connector's async interface automatically:

 ```python
 >>> @semantic(adapter="cot")